equinor/fmu-tools/docs/examples.rst

 Currently supported is configuration in an excel workbook.
 The excel workbook contains several sheets.
 The three sheets **general_input**, **designinput** and **defaultvalues** need to exist in the input workbook (although variants like GeneralInput, generalinput, Generalinput etc. are also supported).

 The *general_input* sheet contains the *designtype*, which has to be set to *onebyone*.
-The parameter *repeats* tells how many seeds that should be repeated for each sensitivity.
-This is also the default number of realisations per sensitivity.
-When *seeds* is set to *default* it means that seed numbers 1000, 1001, 1002, ... will be used.
-These seed numbers are repeated for each sensitivity/sensitivity case.
+The parameter *repeats* tells how many RMS seeds (RMS_SEED) that should be repeated for each sensitivity.
+This is also the default number of realisations per sensitivity/sensitivity case.
+When *rms_seeds* is set to *default* it means that RMS_SEED numbers 1000, 1001, 1002, ... will be used.
+These RMS_SEED numbers are repeated for each sensitivity/sensitivity case.

 *background* is used in more advanced cases where single sensitivities are run on top of a background distribution and is further explained in the examples.
 Otherwise set it to *None*.
+*distribution_seed* is optional and can be used to freeze the seed for montecarlo sampling from the distributions (for sensitivities of type *dist*).
+By adding a distribution_seed fmudesign will generate identical design matrices if run twice from the same input configuration.

 .. image:: images/design_general_input.png